Why They Were Able To Raise Money

 Entrepreneurs with a strong track record have what I like to call “the eternal checkbook”.
 They not only have money in their own bank account, but they now have the ability to raise funding for any startup they would like to found in the future.
 Look at the founders of Skype.
 They were also the founders of Joost, which bombed terribly after raising money from some of the best investors in the world.
 Guess what?
 They just raised a ton of money for RDIO, which only launched to the public a week ago.
 Look at this comment about Josh Schachter raising money in this TC article .
 “Even if the company fails, someone will buy it just to get Schachter.
 There’s no way we lose our money.”
 If you’re an entrepreneur and a good offer comes around to sell your company that’s more than an “acqui-hire”, I would suggest taking a further look not only at that dollar amount, but the implications that acquisition will have for the rest of your entrepreneurial career.
 Be honest with yourself, it will not be your last, we’re addicted to this game.

 They Are In A Very Hot Market

 Social gaming?
 Group buying?
 Cloud computing?
 Those are some of the hottest markets of the past 12-18 months.
 Throw in a little bit of location based mobile “something” for good measure and you get the idea.
 When a market is determined to be hot, each fund will want to make some type of bet in it.
 The top tier funds will get in on the best startups.
 The lower tier funds usually have a herd mentality and will want to make a bet on someone, so the odds of just being in the hot market make it a lot easier to get funding.
-VC investing is a funny business as most companies fail, but are eventually accounted for with the large homerun exits.
+According to the best stock analysis website I’ve ever looked through, VC investing is a funny business as most companies fail, but are eventually accounted for with the large homerun exits.
 Getting into a hot market such as Group Buying makes it seem more likely that a homerun exit could occur.